kolomiets/quickstart-jaeger/README.md

    ![S3 bucket for deployment](docs/images/deployment/1-s3-bucket.png)
  - Get object URL for either `jaeger-entry-new-vpc.template.yaml` or `jaeger-entry-existing-vpc.template.yaml` entry template from `templates` folder
    ![CloudFormation templates objet URL](docs/images/deployment/2-object-url.png)
- - Go to [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/) - select the region you want to deploy the Quick Start to and click `Create Stack` -> `With new resources`
+ - Go to [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/) - select the region you want to deploy the Quick Start to and click **Create Stack** -> **With new resources**
- - Use object URL for the entry template as `Amazon S3 URL`, click `Next`
+ - Use object URL for the entry template as **Amazon S3 URL**, click **Next**
    ![Create CloudFormation stack](docs/images/deployment/3-create-stack.png)
- - Specify the stack name and adjust the parameters as needed.
+ - On the **Specify stack details** page, change the stack name if needed.
+Review the parameters for the template, and provide values for any parameters that require input.
+For all other parameters, review the default settings, and customize them as necessary.
 Make sure that **AWS Quick Start configuration** parameters correctly reflect information about your S3 bucket.
-Click `Next` when ready
+Click **Next** when ready
    ![Quick Start bucket parameters](docs/images/deployment/4-bucket-parameters.png)
- - Review stack options on **Configure stack options** page, click `Next`
+ - On the **Configure stack options** page, you can [specify tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html) for resources in your stack and [set advanced options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html).
+When you’re done, choose **Next**.
- - On the **Review** page, scroll to the bottom and ensure that the following options are enabled (needed as the Quick Start creates IAM resources):
+ - On the **Review** page, review and confirm the template settings.
+Under **Capabilities**, select the two check boxes to acknowledge that the template creates IAM resources and might require the ability to automatically expand macros.

-   - **I acknowledge that AWS CloudFormation might create IAM resources with custom names**
-   - **I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND**
- - Click `Create stack`
+ - Choose **Create stack** to deploy the stack.
  - Wait until the stack is in `CREATE_COMPLETE` state
- - Click on the stack and navigate to the `Outputs` tab.
-Click `JaegerURL` output values to open Jaeger web interface.
+ - Click on the stack and navigate to the **Outputs** tab.
+Click **JaegerURL** output values to open Jaeger web interface.
    ![CloudFormation stack outputs](docs/images/deployment/5-jaeger-url.png)
 ## Running tests